-

 *Based on the number of working hours needed to install the different types of heat pumps and based on expert estimates on turn-over per employee.

-Learn more on our policy recommendations and the EU heat pump accelerator.
+Learn more about our policy recommendations and the EU heat pump accelerator.

 In Europe, nearly all countries offer some sort of subsidy for heat pumps in new build homes, and some in renovated homes too.
-EHPA is currently preparing a comprehensive report on subsidies and funding schemes for heat pumps across Europe.
-Stay tuned!
+Read EHPA’s report on subsidies and funding schemes for heat pumps across Europe.